Chia-Network/chia-docs/docs/farming/pool-farming.md

 ### Step 2: Receive some XCH

-To start pooling, you first need a tiny amount of chia in your wallet.
+To start pooling, you first need a tiny amount of Chia in your wallet.
 You can ask your friends to send you some mojos (1 mojo is 0.000000000001 XCH), or get some using https://faucet.chia.net/.
 You can use the receive address on the "Wallets" page, and you can also create new receive addresses.
 Any of the receive addresses can be used, they are all part of the same wallet.

 ### Step 3: Create Plot NFT